acryptos/docs.acryptos.com/faq.md

 ### 7. What are the fees on Acsi.Finance?

-* There are different metapools on Acsi.Finance \(up to 8 tokens in a pool\), and there are different fees attached to every pool.
+* There are different pools on Acsi.Finance \(up to 8 tokens in a pool\), and there are different fees attached to every pool.

-  You can check the fees with clicking on the pool.
+  You can check the fees with clicking on each pool.

 ## Technical and UI